 - ask us to change/correct any of the fields of those records

 - ask us to delete any such records that you specify.

-All SARs will be actioned free-of-charge and the Data Controller will respond to the request within 30 days.
+All SARs will be actioned free-of-charge and the Data Controller will respond to the request within one calendar month.